Evalir/pwn-flashbots/README.md

 # Pwn Flashbots
-_Sandwichers HATE this one simple trick!_
+_Searchers HATE this one simple trick!_